Seneca-ICTOER/Intro2C/docs/E-Secondary-Storage/text-files.md

 ### Rewind

-`rewind()` resets the record pointer in the `FILE` object the first byte in a file.
+`rewind()` resets the record pointer in the `FILE` object to the first byte in a file.
 The next byte to be accessed by the object will be the first byte in the file.

 In other words, to jump to the beginning of a file, instead of disconnecting and re-connecting it, we simply rewind the file.
 The prototype for this library function is